 When to Shop Amazon

 If you're buying commodity goods, Amazon also comes out ahead.
 With services like Amazon Prime, which offers free second-day shipping on many of Amazon's products, Amazon subscriptions, and other similar perks, it's a good place to go if you're basically looking to replace a trip to your local department store with online shopping.

-The future perks of Amazon look like they'll include things like drone shipments, which, as of 2018, are not widely available yet.
+The future perks of Amazon will probably include drone shipments, which, as of 2018, are not widely available yet.
 Amazon began private trial deliveries in England in 2016.
-At a Federal Aviation Administration (FAA) Unmanned Aircraft Systems (UAS) Symposium in the spring of 2018, Gur Kimchi, Vice President of Amazon’s drone delivery organization Prime Air, said he was hopeful that approvals would be ready for 2019.
-The company's focus on getting purchases to its members quickly and its focus on innovation should also be taken into consideration.
+At a Federal Aviation Administration (FAA) Unmanned Aircraft Systems (UAS) Symposium in the spring of 2018, Gur Kimchi, vice president of Amazon’s drone delivery organization, Prime Air, said he was hopeful that approvals would be ready for 2019.

 When to Shop eBay

 Even though Amazon may be much larger than eBay at this point, eBay could at times still be a better option.
 For instance, when buying imported goods, eBay might offer more seller choices.
 It's also where seekers of one-of-a-kind, boutique, and craft goods may have more luck.

 For this reason, antiques, collectibles, and vintage items are probably more up eBay's alley.
 The eBay marketplace continues to reign supreme for memorabilia and collectibles of all kinds.

 When you're shopping online, eBay and Amazon don't have to be mutually exclusive options.
 In most cases, they're actually complementary.
 Amazon is a great choice for diapers, coffee, batteries, and new products that you might otherwise find in a retail store.
 For these kinds of goods, Amazon can save you both legwork and money.